pericoel21/allGuardsmanRPG/system/core-mechanics/tag-classes.md

 > It is a Tag with great usability both in favor and against the PC:
 > - The player can be as **creative** as he wants when using the tag.
 As long as the idea is accepted by the rest of the players and the GM gives the green light, *Happy Trigger Finger* can be employed in situations where it is fitting, outside the obvious ones.
 > - **The Tag should be used against the PC** too, probably resulting in a healthy dose of friendly fire.
 Both the GM and the players at the table can make use of that Tag in a negative way.

+Aspects. alternative names for Wild Tags that mean similar things but are easily applied to other situations.